 EASY TOY ZIP LINE AND PHYSICS FOR KIDS

-The easiest, quickest, funnest, cheapest, homemade toy zip line ever!
+The easiest, quickest, fun-est, cheapest, homemade toy zip line ever!
 We have been experimenting with different types of pulleys lately.
 We picked up a few different pulleys at the hardware store and have been testing them out with different items.
-My son has loved our super simple indoor LEGO zip line, but it is time to head outside.
-I wanted to make a new kind of toy zip line for everyone to use this summer.
-Plus it’s the perfect science activity to add to our 31 Days of Outdoor STEM activities!

 Related idea: Try a simple rope and bucket activity.

 This simple toy zip line is an easy DIY project the kids will love.
 Our toy zip line cost under $5 from the local hardware store.
 Plus the rope and pulley are meant to be outdoors!
 Since this is going to be an outdoor toy, we decided to skip using LEGO this time and grab our superheroes instead.

 Batman, Superman, and Wonder Woman have all signed up to take a ride on this homemade toy zip line.

 Looking for easy to print activities, and inexpensive problem-based challenges?